On the consistency of supervised learning with missing values: Consistency of imputation procedures

 the single imputation procedure is equal to the Bayes function almost everywhere, that is

 \end{theorem} The proof is given in Appendix \ref{apx:split}.
-Theorem \ref{thm:imp_mean_valid} confirms that it is preferable to use the same imputation for the train and the test set.
+Theorem \ref{thm:imp_mean_valid} confirms that it is preferable to use the same imputation for the training and test sets.
 Indeed, the learning algorithm can learn the imputed value and use that information to detect that the entry was initially missing.
 If the imputed value changes from train set to test set (for example, if instead of imputing the test set with the mean of the variables of the train set, one imputes by the mean of the variables on the test set), the learning algorithm may fail, since the imputed data distribution would differ between train and test sets.

-\paragraph*{Multivariate missingness.} Interestingly, Theorem~\ref{thm:imp_mean_valid} remains valid when missing values occur for variables $X_1, \hdots,$ $ X_j$ under the assumption that $(M_1, \hdots, M_j) \indep (X_1, \hdots, X_j)$ conditional on $(X_{j+1},$ $ \hdots, X_d)$ and if for every pattern $\m \in \{0,1\}^j \times \{0\}^{d-j}$, the functions $(x_{j+1}, \hdots, x_d) \mapsto \P[\M = \m|X_{j+1} = x_{j+1}, \hdots, X_d = x_d]$ are continuous.\\
+\paragraph{Multivariate missingness.} Interestingly, Theorem~\ref{thm:imp_mean_valid} remains valid when missing values occur for variables $X_1, \hdots,$ $ X_j$ under the assumption that $(M_1, \hdots, M_j) \indep (X_1,$ $ \hdots, X_j)$ conditional on $(X_{j+1},$ $ \hdots, X_d)$ and if for every pattern $\m \in \{0,1\}^j \times \{0\}^{d-j}$, the functions $(x_{j+1}, \hdots, x_d) \mapsto \P[\M = \m|X_{j+1} = x_{j+1}, \hdots, X_d = x_d]$ are continuous.\\

 Note that the precise imputed value $\impConst$ does not matter if the learning algorithm is universally consistent.
-By default, the mean is not a bad choice, as it preserves the first order statistic (mean) of the sample.
-However the comment below stresses out the benefit of choosing $\impConst$ outside of the support of $X_1$.
+By default, the mean is not a bad choice, as it preserves the first order statistic (mean) of the sample. \replace{}{However, our analysis does not stress out any particular role of mean imputation.
+In fact, any imputation in the support of $X_1$ is equivalent and leads to a consistent procedure.} The comment below stresses out the benefit of choosing $\impConst$ outside of the support of $X_1$.

-\paragraph*{Almost everywhere consistency.} The equality between the constant imputation learner $\regPrime$ and the Bayes function $ \regTilde$ holds almost surely but not for every $\tilde{\bx}$.
+\paragraph{Almost everywhere consistency.} The equality between the constant imputation learner $\regPrime$ and the Bayes function $ \regTilde$ holds almost surely but not for every $\tilde{\bx}$.
 Indeed, under the setting of Theorem \ref{thm:imp_mean_valid}, let $\tilde{\bx} = (\impConst, x_2, \hdots, x_d)$, for any $x_2, \hdots, x_d \in [0,1]$ such that $\P[M_1 = 1|X_2 = x_2, \hdots, X_d = x_d] >0.$ In this case, $\bx' = (\impConst, x_2, \hdots, x_d)$ and

 which is different, in general, from

 Therefore, on the event $A_1 = \{ \tilde{\bX}, \tilde{X}_1 = \impConst\}$, the two functions $\regPrime$ and $\regTilde$ differ, and thus the equality between these functions does not hold pointwise.
 However, since $A_1$ is a zero probability event, the equality $\regPrime(\bX') = \regTilde (\bXm)$ hold almost everywhere, as stated in Theorem~\ref{thm:imp_mean_valid}.
 A simple way to obtain the pointwise equality in equation \eqref{everywhere_equality} is to impute missing entries by values that are out of the range of the true distribution, which echoes the "separate class" method advocated by \citet{ding2010investigation}.